BobaBoard/boba-docs/docusaurus/docs/engineering/start-developing/setting-up-dev-env.md

 This is only for Window users.
 It's optional, but **highly recommended**.
 Without this, it might be harder to help you in case of errors.
 :::

 **[WSL](https://docs.microsoft.com/en-us/windows/wsl/install) allows you to run Linux commands on Windows**, and will save you many, many headaches.
-If asked, when installing a distribution, Ubuntu is a perfectly fine choice.
-The reccommended version of WSL is the latest (WSL2).
+We recommend using the latest version of WSL (WSL2).
+The default Ubuntu distribution is the most commonly used, but if you're more familiar with another distribution, you're welcome to use it.

 :::caution
-If you need Docker (see below) and have Windows 10 Home Edition, you must install WSL.
+If you need Docker (see below) and have Windows 10 Home Edition, you **must** install WSL.
 :::

-If you have WSL installed, you have the option of using either WSL's command prompt (bash) or a Windows command prompt (cmd or powershell) when running the commands in this document.
-Either will work, but whichever you choose, use the same command prompt consistently for all commands.
-This will prevent annoying issues due to differences in how yarn works on Windows vs Linux. **If you are undecided, go with bash.**
+For a step-by-step guide to setting up WSL, installing the below pre-requisites, and getting set-up to develop for BobaBoard using WSL see [The BobaBoard Guide to Setting up WSL](/docs/engineering/start-developing/wsl)

 ### Git/GitHub